“Cloud-Smart” RPA Tops Federal Government’s Priority List

 In summary: buyer-beware versus buyer-gains-cloud-benefits

 Federal agencies are beginning to get savvier about seeking cloud-native apps in general.
-With RPA, however, there’s just one cloud-native option: Automation Anywhere Enterprise A2019.
+With RPA, however, there’s just one cloud-native option: Anywhere 360.
 Naturally, the rest are trying to catch up.
 They’re offered cloud-compatible or cloud-washed versions of their on-premises RPA software while they work on getting cloud-native ones ready.
 But the fact remains, enterprises that invest in anything but cloud-native at this point are piling up technical debt.
 They’re investing in old technology that—sooner or later—will have to be replaced.
 That is painful.
 Even if upgrading your existing RPA vendor’s current offering to their cloud-native one, it won't be easy.
 This might be the time to consider a switch to a different platform—one that is far ahead in the app modernization game.